CovertLab/wcEcoli/docs/create-pyenv.md

       ```bash
       python runscripts/debug/summarize_environment.py
       ```

-      It should print entries like this for numpy and scipy:
+      It should print entries like this for numpy and scipy showing which OpenBLAS they're linked to:

       ```
       lapack_opt_info:
           libraries = ['openblas', 'openblas']